-Compared to the previous location, our work is even more valuable and expanded its range: we are now responsible for the monitoring of the park section key species (Big 5, hyenas and cheetahs), conservation work and education in sustainable living.
+LEO Africa is responsible for the monitoring of the key species of the reserve (Big 5, hyenas and cheetahs), conducting conservation work and educating our volunteers and communities about sustainable living.

-The project has a positive impact in the management of ecosystems and wildlife monitoring, which requires an enormous amount of knowledge, passion, dedication and positive attitude, which our team have!
+The project has a positive impact in the management of ecosystems and wildlife monitoring, which requires an enormous amount of knowledge, passion, dedication and positive attitude, which our team has!

 Our experienced field guides and rangers have years of field experience.
 The work we do links ecology with the practical aspects of running of a nature reserve, providing a rewarding and educational wildlife volunteer experience in one of the most beautiful reserves of South Africa.

-LEO Africa is responsible for all of the wildlife monitoring of the key species present in the reserve, specifically lions, white and black rhinos, elephants, leopard, buffalos, cheetahs, spotted and brown hyenas.
-We collaborate closely with the Park Management and Veterinary Services (when necessary), establishing priorities for the benefit of fauna and flora.
-A balanced ecosystem grants a greater quality of life for the wildlife.
+LEO Africa collaborates closely with the Reserve Management and Veterinary Services (when necessary), establishing priorities for the benefit of fauna and flora.
+A balanced ecosystem grants a greater quality of life for wildlife in the long term.

-LEO is very active in anti-poaching activities and the protection of the rhinos within the Park.
-We have many camera traps placed in the bush that are used both for ID purposes but also for security reasons and detecting any unusual activities.
-LEO also reports on suspicious tracks, low flying helicopters and airplanes.
+LEO is very active in anti-poaching activities and the protection of rhinos and endangered species within the reserve.
+We have many camera traps placed in the bush that are used both for ID purposes but also for security reasons, detecting any unusual activities.
+LEO Africa also reports on suspicious tracks, low flying helicopters and airplanes.

-Conducting sleep out, field observation, bush walks, microlight flights and traveling around the park in remote areas is also another way we assist with indirect security measures.
+Conducting sleep out, field observation, bush walks, microlight flights and traveling around the reserve in remote areas is also another way we assist with indirect security measures.

-All the data recorded in the field and through camera traps is used to compose monthly reports for the Park Management, which aids in the decision making process concerning the management of the ecosystems within the Park.
+All the data recorded in the field and through camera traps is used to prepare monthly reports for the Reserve Management, which aids in the decision making process concerning the management of the ecosystems.